 Speed Is Mostly Good Even Under Load

-I've always had excellent speed from Siteground's shared hosting.
+85% of the time, I had acceptable speed from Siteground’s shared hosting.

 Speed on a shared server is relative to the number of visitors on the entire server at any given time.

 The greater the traffic, the greater the demand on CPU and memory of the overall server.